 Day 4 – Paris to Brussels

-Today is the day where we move on from Paris and onto Belgium, en route to Amsterdam, the final destination of this itinerary.
+Today is the day where we move on from Paris and onto Belgium, the second stop on this itinerary.
 In the morning, take a train from Paris to Brussels.
 It will take about two hours, which should leave you enough time to see some of the highlights of Brussels.

 Admittedly, Brussels is not my favorite city in Belgium.
 That’s not to say that it’s bad, but I think there are other, more interesting Belgian cities to visit.
 However, it makes a great base for two nights, so I’m including Brussels in this itinerary.